 Yuuki Morita

 Ingenious is an adjective often used to describe Yuuki’s work, which has an underlying theme to connect with “the God who dwells in all things”.
-His ability to create sculptures and 3D digital works while weaving in traditional techniques has led to collaborations with Legendary Pictures, NHK, and Game Freak.
-More recently, Yuuki is producing NFT art, such as his distinctive “Thinking Man” and “Python” pieces, giving art lovers the chance to buy them on NFT app Foundation.
+His ability to create sculptures and 3D digital works while weaving in traditional techniques has led to collaborations with Legendary Pictures, NHK, Game Freak and Kenzo.
+Yuuki is producing NFT art, such as his distinctive “Thinking Man” and “Python” pieces, giving art lovers the chance to buy them on NFT app Foundation.

 Working with Japanese creative artists